Working in a joined up way

 Breaking the link between poor health and poverty

-You might have heard about the ‘National Living Wage’ / Minimum Wage, and be wondering what the difference is between this, and the Living Wage we are campaigning for.
+You might have heard about the ‘National Living Wage’ / Minimum Wage, and be wondering what the difference is between this, and the real Living Wage we are campaigning for.

 National Living Wage / Minimum Wage: The National Living Wage is in effect an uprated minimum wage that started at £7.20 from April 2016, and will rise to £9 an hour by 2020.
 This replaced the current minimum wage.
-Unlike the Living Wage we are campaigning for, it is overseen by the Low Pay Commission, which calculates the rate according to what the market can bear.
+Unlike the real Living Wage we are campaigning for, it is overseen by the Low Pay Commission, which calculates the rate according to what the market can bear.

-Crucially, the Living Wage we are campaigning for is set by the Centre for Research in Social Policy at Loughborough University, and is calculated according to the cost of living.
+Crucially, the real Living Wage we are campaigning for is set by the Centre for Research in Social Policy at Loughborough University, and is calculated according to the cost of living.
 It uses feedback from members of the public who have identified what items people need for a minimum acceptable standard of living, and these have been costed at national chain stores.